 Tasmania’s fertile soils and cool maritime climate make it one of Australia’s top destinations for fresh, seasonal fruit.
-Famous for premium apples, cherries, berries and stone fruit such as apricots, nectarines, and plums, our state offers plenty of roadside stalls, orchards, and pick-your-own farms from where you can take home something special.
+Famous for premium apples, cherries, berries and stone fruit including apricots, nectarines, and plums, our state offers plenty of roadside stalls, orchards, and pick-your-own farms from where you can take home something special.
 The Tasmanian Seasonal Produce Guide 2025/26 connects locals and travellers with these orchard-gate experiences, showcasing the best of Tasmania’s fruit from early summer through late autumn.

-Before you head out on your fruit picking adventures don't forget to make sure you're ready for wherever the road takes you.
+Make sure you're ready for wherever the road takes you.
 Pack snacks, water, sunscreen, hats and sunglasses for yourself and your road-trip companions.
 And don't forget to make sure your car is ready for the adventure: check your tyres, top up your fuel, check your oil, coolant and windscreen washer fluids, and make sure your Roadside Assistance is good to go.

 Seek the seasonal